-The significance of the intermediary capital shock for the risk pricing of the carry trade and the wider cross-section of foreign exchange excess returns leads one to question whether this is a distinct economic source of risk, independent of the consumption growth risk found by Lustig and Verdelhan (2007).
-I examine this notion by performing my asset pricing tests with US durable and non-durable consumption growth as additional risk factors, to determine whether it is consumption growth, intermediary shocks, or a combination of the two that account for excess returns in exchange rates.
+The significance of the intermediary capital shock for the risk pricing of the carry trade and the wider cross-section of foreign exchange excess returns leads one to question whether it is a distinct economic source of risk independent of the consumption growth risk found by Lustig and Verdelhan (2007).
+One could argue that intermediaries are just a veil for households, and that intermediary capital risk may just proxy for household consumption growth risk.
+If this is true, models with financial intermediaries may then be adding an additional layer of complexity that is not necessarily warranted.
+I examine this notion by performing my asset pricing tests with US durable and non-durable consumption growth as additional risk factors to determine whether it is consumption growth, intermediary shocks, or a combination of the two that account for excess returns in exchange rates.
 This exercise clarifies the relevance of financial intermediaries versus households in the pricing of exchange rates.